TIBHannover/cross-modal_entity_consistency/README.md

 ## News

-**3rd June 2020:** We uploaded a **pre-release** of the *TamperedNews* and *News400* dataset with links to news texts, news images, and reference images.
-In addition, we provide the splits for validation and testing including the sets of untampered and tampered entities for each document.
-We are currently working on a script to download the news texts and images as well as the source code to reproduce our results.
+**3rd June 2020:** We have uploaded a **pre-release** of the *TamperedNews* and *News400* dataset with links to news texts, news images, untampered and tampered entity sets, and reference images for all entities.
+In addition, we have provided the splits for validation and testing.

+**3rd June 2020:** Added download script for news texts.

+We are currently working on a script that automatically downloads the news and reference images.
+We will also provide the source code and data to reproduce our results.
+This includes:
+- Functions to extract visual and textual features
+- Extracted embeddings used in our paper
+- Inference script including the evaluation metrics

 ## Content